danielhelfand/blog_posts/CustomComponent.md

 image used to support a particular language or framework.

-The OpenShift Developer Catalog comes preloaded with `builder images` that can support `Node.js`, `Ruby`, `Python`, `Red Hat Open JDK 8`, and more.
+The OpenShift Developer Catalog comes preloaded with `builder images` that can support applications wrriten in `Node.js`, `Ruby`, `Python`, `Red Hat Open JDK 8`, and more.
 And while the Developer Catalog has many easy ways to get started deploying a number of supported languages, the catalog is also flexible in allowing you to add your own `builder images` to support an infrastructure pattern that is not preloaded in the catalog.

 Recently, I was working with `Minishift`, which is a tool for running OpenShift 3.11 and below locally.
-I was using OpenShift Do (`odo`), the developer-focused CLI for OpenShift, to try and deploy a Java component as part of an application. `odo` uses the Developer Catalog to deploy local source code to OpenShift and start up that source code on a container that will support the local language used with a couple of CLI commands.
+I was using OpenShift Do (`odo`), the developer-focused CLI for OpenShift, to try and deploy a Java component as part of an application. `odo` uses `builder images` defined in the Developer Catalog to deploy local source code to OpenShift and start up that source code on a container that will support the local language used.
+This can all be done with a couple of CLI commands.

-This unfortunately didn't work because the `Minishift` Developer Catalog doesn't come with a Java option.
+Adding the Java component with `Minishift` unfortunately didn't work because the `Minishift` Developer Catalog doesn't come with a Java option.
 So I started learning about how to add a custom `builder image` in the event the Developer Catalog doesn't support a particular language or framework.

-The method I used to add a Java builder image with `Red Hat Open JDK 8` to the Developer Catalog was an `image stream` to define what image I would use to support my Java component.
-An `image stream` can be defined in YAML or JSON to define properties of the `builder image`, including where to pull the image definition from and descriptions that will display in the Developer Catalog web console.
+The method I used to add a Java `builder image` with `Red Hat Open JDK 8` to the Developer Catalog was an `imagestream` to define what image I would use to support my Java component.
+An `imagestream` can be defined in YAML or JSON to define properties of the `builder image`, including where to pull the image definition from and descriptions of the image that will display in the Developer Catalog web console.

 The `image stream` I used to add Java to the `Minishift` catalog can be found [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a).